As part of the required connection to WordPress.com, Jetpack syncs your site’s data to a shadow site on the WordPress.com servers.

-To take advantage of the performance boosting features of Jetpack, certain information about the content, settings, and setup of your site are synced with our servers.
-This data begins to sync when Jetpack is installed and connected to a WordPress.com User ID.
+To take advantage of the valuable features of Jetpack, certain information about the content, settings, and configuration of your site must be synced with our servers.
+This data begins to sync when Jetpack is installed and connected to WordPress.com.

 Content and Settings

 - Site name.

 - Site tagline.